tacowordpress/taco-theme/README.md

 Next,

-cd into the taco-theme's `/app/core` directory, and run `composer install`
+cd into the taco-theme's `/app/core` directory, in your WordPress instance, and run `composer install`

-This will install [tacowordpress](https://github.com/tacowordpress/tacowordpress) and all other composer-specified dependencies.
+This will install [tacowordpress](https://github.com/tacowordpress/tacowordpress) and all other composer-specified dependencies on the `composer.json` file.

 For information on how to use tacowordpress, check out the [repo](https://github.com/tacowordpress/tacowordpress).
 For complete documentation, see the [wiki](https://github.com/tacowordpress/tacowordpress/wiki).